AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## More Topics

 Here you'll find other resources for other topics you may come across during the cohort.
-These are can be examined at whatever time you feel appropriate to do so just make sure you explore the above videos about the tooling you'll be using during the cohort to give you the best foot forward.
+These can be examined at whatever time you feel appropriate to do so just make sure you explore the above videos about the tooling you'll be using during the cohort to give yourself the best foot forward.

 - [HTML/CSS](/htmlcss.md)
 - [Javascript](/js.md)